andybrvt/ccap/docs/posts-implementation.md

 # Posts Feature Implementation

 ## Overview
-This document describes the implementation of the posts feature for the CCAP platform.
+This document describes the implementation of the posts feature for the C-CAP platform.
 Students can create posts with images, captions, and featured dishes.
 All users can view, like, and comment on posts.

 ## Features
 - **Student-only creation**: Only students can create posts (for themselves)